 Academic credit assigned to a subject is expressed in quarter hours.
-A passing grade of subject that requires five one-hour meetings a week (or the equivalent) for one quarter ear credit for five quarter hours.
-A laboratory period of two or three hours is equivalent to or class hour.
+A passing grade on a subject that requires five one-hour meetings a week (or the equivalent) for one quarter earns credit for five quarter hours.
+A laboratory period of two or three hours is equivalent to one class hour.

-normal course load is ten to fifteen hours each quarter.
-(Students are encouraged to use neir own judgment in deciding the course loads they will take each quarter.
+A normal course load is ten to fifteen hours each quarter.
+(Students are encouraged to use their own judgment in deciding the course loads they will take each quarter.
 The advice of the student's faculty adviser should be given serious consideration.)

 Veteran Students - The University System recognizes that there are many advantages for educational advancement while serving the armed forces of the nation.
-To enable students apply such training on formal education programs leading to standard degrees, the University System will grant credit according to the recommendations of a "A guide to the Evaluation of Educational Experiences in the Armed Services," published by the American Council on Education.
-Recommendations as to the amount of credit have already been nade for many of the service schools.
-Credit in other service educational programs may be established by comprehensive examination administered by the Armed Forces Institute or by similar examinations administered by the institution concerned in the University System.
+To enable students to apply such training on formal education programs leading to standard degrees, the University System will grant credit according to the recommendations of a "A guide to the Evaluation of Educational Experiences in the Armed Services," published by the American Council on Education.
+Recommendations as to the amount of credit have already been made for many of the service schools.
+Credit in other service educational programs may be established by comprehensive examination administered by the institution concerned in the University System.